 Alliance Growers is a diversified global cannabis company driven by the Company's four pillars business plan -- Cannabis Botany Centre, strategic ACMPR (Access to Cannabis for Medical Purposes Regulations) investments, CBD oil supply and distribution, and research and development.

-Cannabis Botany Centre - Alliance Growers has
+Cannabis Botany Centre - Alliance Growers has entered into a binding Letter of Intent (“LOI”) with WFS Pharmagreen Inc. (“Pharmagreen”), and its proposed subsidiary BC New Co, to create a strategic relationship, together with equity participation by Alliance Growers and Pharmagreen, whereby Alliance Growers will acquire an equity interest in Pharmagreen’s subsidiary BC New Co (the "Proposed Transaction").

 Strategic ACMPR Investments - Through a serious of strategic partnerships and investments under negotiation with Licensed Producers at various stages in the license process, Alliance Growers is focused on securing long term plantlet sale contracts for the Cannabis Botany Centre and off-take agreements at wholesale cost for flower to be acquired by Alliance Growers for CBD oil extraction.

-Alliance Growers has negotiated terms on a 5% non-dilutive interest in New Maple Holdings, the parent company of its wholly owned subsidiary, Canwe, a private company in Ontario that has assembled a top tier growing team with management with the expertise to expedite the license producer application process.
+Alliance Growers has negotiated terms on a 5% interest in New Maple Holdings, the parent company of its wholly owned subsidiary, Canwe, a private company in Ontario that has assembled a top tier growing team with management with the expertise to expedite the license producer application process.

 Alliance Growers currently holds a 50% interest in BC Maramed Production Ltd. (“BCMM”), which owns a leasehold interest and equipment for an 11,000 square-foot production facility in Kelowna, British Columbia.
 BCMM is a late stage applicant that submitted its ACMPR Application to Health Canada in 2014 to become a Licensed Producer of medical marijuana under Health Canada’s ACMPR program.
 Alliance Growers is also making a strategic investment in another private Company preparing to apply for an ACMPR producer’s license.